All Episodes

 Thank you, sir.

-I think uh John McCain has to make a passionate case, if he can, that the original Iraqi invasion was the right thing to do.
+I think John McCain has to make a passionate case, if he can, that the original Iraqi invasion was the right thing to do.

-Because it seems no matter what position Obama takes, the press is going to deem him the winner of that debate, even though he was against the surge, which allows him to go there safely.
+And that is the only way he can win this debate about Iraq, because it seems no matter what position Obama takes, the press is going to deem him the winner of that debate, even though he was against the surge, which allows him to go there safely.

-Uh the administration, the president's leader of the Republican Party, and everybody else is going to follow his lead on that.
+The administration, the president's leader of the Republican Party, and everybody else is going to follow his lead on that.

 You know, the substance of the Clinton administration could not be measured.

-But uh, but I think what McCune has to do is go back to all of the reasons all the reasons we went into Iraq and then say that we didn't we didn't find huge caches of WMD.
+But I think what McCune has to do is go back to all of the reasons, all of the reasons we went into Iraq and then say that we didn't find huge caches with WMD, but Saddam did not destroy the WMD.

-I'm gonna tell you something.
+I'm going to tell you something.

 I have looked at polling data.